 - The time it takes to process and approve your application.
 The SSA is an overworked government agency and things move slowly.
-As important as your benefits are to you, to the SSA, they are one in a long line of applications.
-A decision on an initial application will often take at least two months.
+As important as your benefits are to you, to the SSA they are one in a long line of applications – and a decision on an initial application will often take at least two months.

-However Medicare benefits take longer.
-Medicare coverage has a two-year waiting period from the date you were first disabled.
+- Medicare coverage has a two-year waiting period from the date you were first disabled.
 If you’ve already been disabled for two or more years when you’re approved, you’ll have coverage right away.
-Otherwise you’ll need to wait.
+Otherwise, you’ll need to wait.

 This is allowed for two reasons: